Relay — Headless VPN auth

 GitHub Actions / GitLab CI

 Integration tests, database migrations, internal API calls — any CI step that needs your private VPC.
-The relay agent starts as a step; a team member approves from their phone before the run begins.
+A team member approves from their phone before the run begins.

 Remote development VMs